Emmetts Garden

 Emmetts Garden is an Edwardian estate located at Ide Hill, near Sevenoaks in Kent, UK.
-It is now owned by the National Trust for Places of Historic Interest or Natural Beauty (National Trust).
+It is now owned by the National Trust.

 History

 Emmetts Garden was open farmland until 1860 when the present house was built.
 The name 'emmett' is a local word for ant and refers to the giant anthills that covered the area until the 1950s.
 The house and land was purchased in 1890 by Frederic Lubbock, a banker and passionate plantsman.
 Lubbock's elder brother was John Lubbock, 1st Baron Avebury, a world expert on ants, which may have influenced his decision to purchase the property.

 The gardens were initially laid out between 1893 and 1895 under the influence of Lubbock's friend William Robinson in the fashionable Edwardian style popularised by Gertrude Jekyll.
 The shrub garden was added later in 1900–1908.

 After Lubbock's death (1927), the estate was acquired by an American geologist Charles Watson Boise.
 He made various alterations to both house and garden but retained the original character of the gardens.

 In 1964 Charles Boise bequeathed Emmetts to the National Trust.
 Since then the trust has sought to maintain the botanical diversity of the garden developed by the two men.

 Many of the old trees and shrubs planted by Lubbock were brought down in the Great Storm of 1987.
 Following the storm, which had the benefit of bringing more light to the gardens, the National Trust has undertaken a sympathetic replanting programme.